aristsakpinis93/generative-ai-immersion-day/README.md

 ![Rename file](./img/renameFile.png)

 Congratulations!!
-You have successfully launched a SageMaker Studio Notebook.

-## Self-paced learning
+You have successfully launched a SageMaker Studio Notebook and are now familiar with the basic flow within Sagemaker Studio.
+You will not need this specific one for the upcoming labs, however you can use the exact same notebook configuration (instance, image) throughout the upcoming labs.

 # Downloading the content of the GitHub repository needed for the labs